tabuckner/material-dayjs-adapter/projects/material-dayjs-adapter/README.md

 ![dayjs cli stats](https://i.imgur.com/VAiQFCM.png)

 ## Schematics
-As of [v1.0.0](https://www.npmjs.com/package/@tabuckner/material-dayjs-adapter/v/1.0.0), some schematics were added to make usage a bit more congruent with Angular Library standards.
+As of [v2.x.x](https://www.npmjs.com/package/@tabuckner/material-dayjs-adapter/v/1.0.0), schematics support was added to make usage a bit more congruent with Angular Library standards.

 ### NgAdd
 We have very basic NgAdd support that will install app dependencies.